Work a Plot

 REQUIRED FORMS

-PLEASE NOTIFY THE BEAR CREEK GARDEN ASSOCIATION BY SENDING AN EMAIL TO [email protected] WHEN:
+GARDENERS ARE ASKED TO NOTIFY THE BEAR CREEK GARDEN ASSOCIATION BY SENDING AN EMAIL TO [email protected] WHEN THESE SITUATIONS OCCUR:

-- You have to give up gardening and abandon your plot
+• They have to give up gardening and abandon a plot

-- You see a job in the garden that you are qualified to help with!
+• They see a job in the garden that they are qualified to help with!

 CONTACT THE COLORADO SPRINGS POLICE DEPARTMENT (444-7000 OR 911):